benzine12/flask_jwt_login_registration/README.md

-I'll update the links and make the README more accurate for your specific repository.

 # Flask JWT Authentication System

 A robust Flask application implementing secure user authentication using JSON Web Tokens (JWT).
 This repository provides a template for implementing user registration, login functionality, and protected routes with token-based authentication.